LithoCoders/dailycpp/EffectiveModernC++/Chapter4/Item19_shared_ptr.md

 * `std::shared_ptr` is created from `std::unique_ptr` and `std::auto_ptr` (`auto_ptr` in legacy code)
 * `std::shared_ptr` is created from raw pointer

+It makes sense since all three items mean that it is the first time a shared pointer is created.

 # Creating `std::shared_ptr` from raw pointer
 ## Using `new` and `ctor`
 Thing goes wrong when multiple `std::shared_ptr`s is created from a raw pointer.